hujhax/austin-improv-wiki/File/Ka-Baam!! Promo.jpg.md

 <div style="text-align: center;"><img src="Ka-Baam!!
 Promo.jpg" style="max-width: 100%; height: auto;" /></div>

 ## Summary
-A promotional photo for the 2009 run of *[[Ka-Baam!!]]*, featuring ninjas creeping up on a variety of heroes.
+A promotional photo for the 2009 run of *[[Shows/Ka-Baam!!]]*, featuring ninjas creeping up on a variety of heroes.

 Photo by: unknown.